Giant (Stray Kids album): Promotion

 To commemorate the release of Giant, Stray Kids partnered with several Japanese companies: Suntory, HEP Five, Shibuya Tsutaya, Tokyo Dome City, Spotify Japan and Miyashita Park, and NewDays for promotional campaign and pop-up stores between November and December 2024.
 The group also collaborated with Central Japan Railway Company (JR Central) for special voice on Tokaido Shinkansen and advertisements at the stations between Tokyo and Shin-Ōsaka Stations.
-Stray Kids surprisingly paid a visit in Shibuya Tsutaya, Tower Records Japan, and Miyashita Park in Shibuya, Tokyo on November 13 for the album promotion.
+Stray Kids surprisingly paid a visit to Shibuya Tsutaya, Tower Records Japan, and Miyashita Park in Shibuya, Tokyo on November 13 for the album promotion.

 In support of Giant, Stray Kids embarked on their Dominate World Tour at Tokyo Dome and Kyocera Dome Osaka, Japan in November–December 2024, where they debuted the performance of "Giant".
 The group later performed the title track on music shows Best Artist 2024 on November 30, and 2024 FNS Music Festival on December 4.
 They also appeared on the variety show Uwa!
 Dama Sareta Taishō 2024 Winter, and gave interviews for news program World Business Satellite.
+A year later, the band performed the album's track "Christmas Love" at CDTV Live!
+Live!
+Christmas Love Song Fes. on December 15, 2025.